debaseonomics/DIPS/dip-6.md

 3) Low level details and building out pool with developers: 7140 USDC
 4) Final report: 4760 USDC

-###Notes
+### Notes
 The payment process will be mediated by VidarTheAuditor to ensure integrity.
+All assets will be first transfered from the rewards contract to the multi-sig where he is signatory